dataspecer/ds-wdoi/source/backend/dense-embedding-service/README.md

 ### Environments

-The application expects two environment variables:
+The application expects a one environment variable:
-    - `NUM_THREADS` - a number of threads to be used by the pytorch library.
+    - `NUM_THREADS` - a number of threads to be used by the `pytorch` library.

 ### Running in development mode

 - Using the `fastapi-cli`.

-        $> fastapi dev ./app/main.py
+        $> fastapi dev ./app/main.py --port 8100

 - Using the `uvicorn` server.
-    - It is the prefered way, since you can set up the port and run other services as well.
-    - Otherwise, it would default to the FastAPI defaults mentioned above.
     - Assuming you are in the `/app` folder.

             $> uvicorn main:app --host 0.0.0.0 --port 8100

 - Setting up environments:
-    - Create `.env` file in the root forlder.
+    - Create `.env` file in the root folder.
     - Entry the enviroments.
     - Note that the environments will be all strings.